cmkobel/CompareM2/README.md

 It is a joint project between Department of Clinical Microbiology Odense at Odense Universityhospital, and Department of Clinical Microbiology Skejby, at Aarhus Universityhospital.

 Assemblycomparator performs a palette of analyses on your genomes, and compares them.
-The main results from these analyses are summarized in a html-report that can be easily be distributed.
+The main results from these analyses are summarized in a html-report that can be easily distributed.

 ## Usage
 Make a directory with the assembly-files you want to investigate with assemblycomparator2.